sdchandra/tMAD/README.md

 ## Quantifying copy number aberration from shallow whole-genome sequencing

-* This document contains R code necessary to reproduce analyses in the manuscript: Mouliere, Chandrananda, Piskorz and Moore et al. **Boosting non-invasive cancer genomics with fragment size analysis of plasma cell-free DNA** (Manuscript submitted).
+* This document contains R code necessary to reproduce analyses in the manuscript: Mouliere, Chandrananda, Piskorz and Moore et al. **Enhanced detection of circulating tumor DNA by fragment size analysis** (Manuscript under review).
 * The sections below explain how copy number aberration (CNA) was quantified from shallow whole-genome sequencing (sWGS, <0.5x) data generated from the Illumina HiSeq platform.

 ![Analysis workflow](/images/tMAD_figure.png)

 ## Install CNAclinic software

-*  CNAclinic is a bioinformatics pipeline in R that can facilitate end-to-end analysis of CNAs from sWGS (Manuscript under review).
+*  CNAclinic is a bioinformatics pipeline in R that can facilitate end-to-end analysis of CNAs from sWGS.
 * For more information see https://github.com/sdchandra/CNAclinic

 ```R